Top 10 Underrated Monsters in Yu-Gi-Oh

 8. Blackwing - Gale the Whirlwind

 One of Crow Hogan's famous Blackwing series, Gale works well in any archetype.
-It can be Special Summoned if you have another Blackwing out, but it doesn't require tributes to Normal-Summon, so it's never challenging to employ.
+You can special summon it from the hand if you have another Blackwing out, but since it doesn't require tributes to normal summon, it's easy to field either way.

-Once out, you can (once per turn) halve the ATK and DEF of any opposing monster!
-Keep Gale safe with cards like Sword of Revealing Light or Safe Zone to drastically weaken your adversaries, then use its tuner status to summon powerful Synchro creatures (and being a Blackwing accesses Blackwing-demanding Synchros)!
+More importantly, once out, you can (once per turn) halve the ATK and DEF of any opposing monster!
+Keep Gale safe with s like Sword of Revealing Light or Safe Zone to drastically weaken your adversaries, then use its tuner status to summon powerful synchro creatures!
+Plus, belonging to the Blackwing archetype accesses Blackwing-demanding synchro monsters in addition to the usual sets.

-A card that's use has since fizzled out, Submarineoid nonetheless impressed back in the GX era.
+A card that's usage has somewhat fizzled out, Submarineoid nonetheless impressed back in the GX era.
 It can attack directly regardless of opposing monsters, then shift position and utilize its solid DEF during your opponent's turn.
-In addition, it combos well with the frequent -roid cards of the day, contributing to powerful Fusion monsters such as Barbaroid, the Ultimate Battle Machine.
+In addition, it combos well with the frequent -roid cards of the day, contributing to powerful fusion monsters such as Barbaroid, the Ultimate Battle Machine.

 6. Gorz the Emissary of Darkness